Keeping warm and energy advice

 - Cavity wall insulation – insulating homes without existing cavity wall insulation.

-Trouble paying your energy bills: talk to your supplier first to discuss how to pay what you can afford.
-Citizens Advice can also help.
-Call 03444 771 171 for the West Sussex Adviceline.
+- Trouble paying your energy bills: talk to your supplier first to discuss how to pay what you can afford.
+Citizens Advice and other local organisations can also help.

 Stay in Touch

-Keep an eye on your neighbours or relatives: make sure they are safe, warm and well
+- Look out for your neighbours or relatives (by phone, social media etc): make sure they are safe, warm and well.